 Emerging markets have grown rapidly from 20% of global GDP in 2000 to 40% in 2019.

 At this scale we think the question is how to obtain exposure, not if.

 Private Equity in emerging markets has developed from virtual non-existence to an established industry which attracted 23% of global private equity funds raised in 2018.

 Private Equity in emerging markets has better coverage of the faster-growing consumer-facing sectors than listed markets.

 Compared to developed market private equity, private equity in emerging markets makes much less use of leverage and financial engineering and is much more focused on helping companies to grow.

 While at IFC David was also Acting CEO of the IFC Asset Management Company during its establishment phase and a member of the Pension Finance Committee of the World Bank Group, with oversight of the management of the World Bank Pension Fund.

-David was a member of the G8 Working Group on Impact Investing and Chairman of the Advisory Board of the Emerging Market Private Equity Association.
+David was a member of the G8 Working Group on Impact Investing and Chairman of the Advisory Board of the Emerging Market Private Equity Association